Misterio77/nix-starter-configs/README.md

 ## Nix says my repo files don't exist, even though they do!

-Nix flakes only see files that git is currently tracked, so just `git add .` and you should be good to go.
+Nix flakes only see files that git is currently tracking, so just `git add .` and you should be good to go.
 Files on `.gitignore`, of course, are invisible to nix - this is to guarantee your build won't depend on anything that is not on your repo.